Troubleshooting applications

 Restore application libraries

-In certain cases installing an application package / library / add-on can adversely impact the behavior of an application (e.g. not being able to execute a code or launch the application at all).
+In certain cases, installing an application package / library / add-on can adversely impact the behavior of an application (e.g. not being able to execute a code or launch the application at all).
 In this case, please try restoring the application from a snapshot that contains a still working version of the application:

-Stop the application you wish to restore.
+1. Stop the application you wish to restore.

-Open the snapshot from the snapshot view.
+2. Open the snapshot from the snapshot view.

-Open the application list on the sidebar.
+3. Open the application list on the sidebar.

-Stage the application for distribution.
+4. Stage the application for distribution.

-Start a distribution to the same instance, which will overwrite the Current State with the packages from the snapshotted version.
+5. Start a distribution to the same instance, which will overwrite the Current State with the packages from the snapshotted version.

-Once the distribution is complete, restart the application.
+6. Once the distribution is complete, restart the application.

 In a course space, it is also possible to re-distribute an application from the Distributed instance to a student instance.
 This can be done by students themselves, with the same steps as above, except the application is staged in the Distributed instance, and the target is the student instance.
-This makes is possible to revert to the state shared by the instructor and to reinstall/rescue a deleted application in a student instance.
+This makes it possible to revert to the state shared by the instructor and to reinstall/rescue a deleted application in a student instance.

 Last updated